Subscribe to the Rosemont Review

 Cons

-While template-based designs can be easier to set up, the limited differentiation means that it’ll be harder to stand out in such an expansive digital landscape.
+While template-based designs can be easier to set up, the limitations mean that it’ll be harder to stand out in such an expansive digital landscape.
 There may be restrictions on how the layout can be customized and tailored to your specific practice and brand identity.

 Furthermore, templates often come with a recurring subscription fee, which can end up costing more than a custom solution in the long run.
 If you stop paying your subscription, your website may not be transferable – and you’ll wind up having to start over again.